Keisha Castle-Hughes

-Keisha Castle-Hughes (born 24 March 1990) is an Australian-born New Zealand actress who rose to prominence for playing Paikea "Pai" Apirana in the film Whale Rider.
-She was nominated for several awards, including the Academy Award for Best Actress (the second youngest person nominated in the Best Actress category) and the Broadcast Film Critics Association Award for Best Young Actor/Actress, which she won.
+Keisha Castle-Hughes (born 24 March 1990) is a New Zealand actress.
+She made her acting debut in the drama film Whale Rider (2002), for which she was nominated for the Academy Award for Best Actress, making her the second-youngest nominee in this category.
+Her subsequent films include the biblical drama film The Nativity Story (2006) and the teen film Hey, Hey, It's Esther Blueburger (2008).

-Castle-Hughes has appeared in various films including Hey, Hey, It's Esther Blueburger, Piece of My Heart and Star Wars: Revenge of the Sith.
-She also performed as Mary of Nazareth in the 2006 film The Nativity Story.
-In 2015, she joined the cast of the HBO TV series Game of Thrones in Season 5 as Obara Sand.

 Early life

-Castle-Hughes was born in 1990 in Donnybrook, Western Australia to a Māori mother, Desrae Hughes, and Tim Castle, an Anglo-Australian father.
-Her family moved to Auckland, New Zealand when she was four years old.
+Castle-Hughes was born in 1990 in Donnybrook, Western Australia, to a Māori mother, Desrae Hughes, of Ngāti Porou, Tainui, and Ngāpuhi descent, and Tim Castle, an Anglo-Australian father.
+Her family moved to Auckland, New Zealand, when she was four years old.
 She attained citizenship in 2001.
 Castle-Hughes attended Penrose High School and graduated from Senior College of New Zealand in Auckland.

 Career

 In 2002, Castle-Hughes made her debut in the film Whale Rider, in which she played the main role of Paikea Apirana (Pai).
 She had no previous acting experience and went directly from her Auckland school classroom to the film set when the shoot began in New Zealand in late 2001.
 Castle-Hughes received widespread critical acclaim for her performance, and in 2004 she received an Academy Award nomination for Best Actress at the 76th Academy Awards.
-Although she did not win the Best Actress award (it went to Charlize Theron for Monster), at age 13 she became the youngest person nominated in this category at the time and the second Polynesian actress, after Jocelyne LaGarde, to be nominated for an Oscar.
+Although she did not win the Best Actress award (it went to Charlize Theron for Monster), at age 13 she became the youngest person nominated in this category at the time and the second Indigenous actress, after Merle Oberon and Jocelyne LaGarde, to be nominated for an Oscar.

 She soon followed the role by appearing in Prince's controversial "Cinnamon Girl" music video and with a shoot in Vanity Fair magazine.
 In 2004, Castle-Hughes was invited to join the Academy of Motion Picture Arts and Sciences.

 In 2005, Castle-Hughes had a small part as Queen Apailana in Star Wars: Revenge of the Sith.
 In 2006, she portrayed the starring role of the Virgin Mary in The Nativity Story.
 New York Times critic, A. O. Scott, said that she "seemed entirely unfazed by the demands of playing Mary.
 She had the poise and intelligence to play the character not as an icon of maternity, but rather as a headstrong, thoughtful adolescent transformed by an unimaginable responsibility."
 The Christian-themed film earned only $8 million during its opening week, but its box office surged during the week of Christmas.